 Welcome to Straywind.com!

 Welcome to my Cosplay home on the net.
 My name is Rebecca (aka Stray Wind online).
 I've been Cosplaying since late 2001.
 I love the fellowship, challenges and creativity involved in making costumes.
 My forte is Cosplaying from survival horror video games as well as characters from Anime and games that I grew up enjoying.
-Since I began Cosplaying, I have worn over 70 costumes and I've attended over 65 conventions and major events.
+Since I began Cosplaying, I have worn over 80 costumes and I've attended over 75 conventions and major events.
+In 2018, I was lucky enough to work with Henchmen Studios on behalf of Blizzard's Heroes of the Storm and I was the official Cosplay model for Orphea when she was announced at BlizzCon 2018.
 Cosplaying is an exciting journey and I look forward to future projects and events as my journey in the world of Cosplay continues.

 -+- Updates -+-

 November 8th, 2023